LCD and Viewfinder

 Fujifilm X-M1 has a Tilting 3" LCD screen with a resolution of 920k dots.
 Both the screen size and the screen resolution is up to the standards of this class.

 X-M1 doesn't have a viewfinder and no option for external viewfinder.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Olympus OM-D E-M10 (Compare) or Sony Alpha NEX-6 (Compare).
+If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Olympus OM-D E-M10 II (Compare) or Panasonic Lumix DMC-GX85 (Lumix DMC-GX80 / Lumix DMC-GX7 Mark II) (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed